pallogu/NodeNeuralNetwork/Readme.md

 Following parameters are optional

-* numberOfNodes: Used for map raduce
+* numberOfNodes: Used for map reduce
 * numberOfExamplesPerNode
 * learningRate: This number is used in gradient descent
 * maxCostError: This parameter is used to stop training.
 If the value of cost function is less than maxCostError callback will be called
-* maxNoOfIterations: This paramter is used to stop training.
+* maxNoOfIterations: This parameter is used to stop training.
 The default value is Number.MAX_VALUE.

 ### Stochastic gradient descent
 Set: